 - Landfill burial is less environmentally risky but can be very expensive and may not be allowed in all areas and with some diseases.
 Call your county landfill to see if it accepts mass quantities of dead chickens, how much the tipping fee is per ton, and if transportation is available.

 - Rendering applies heat to carcasses to convert them into useful commercial products.
 Rendering does not affect the land, but may be impractical and expensive for large numbers of birds.
-Check a list of North Carolina renders (MSExcel) to find the plant nearest to you.
-Call the rendering plant to find out the maximum number of birds they would take at a time, transportation fees, and any other costs and restrictions.
+Call the rendering plant nearest you (PDF) to find out the maximum number of birds they would take at a time, transportation fees, and any other costs and restrictions.

 - Composting is simple, inexpensive and biosecure.
 It produces a useful end-product.
 North Carolina recently developed a policy on alternative outdoor composting for poultry mass mortaltities (PDF) and the process for getting it approved.
-Call Dr. Sarah Mason at the State Veterinarian’s office, (919) 733-7601, to learn more.
+Call the NC State Veterinarian’s office, (919) 733-7601, to learn more.

 - Contained incineration efficiently eliminates poultry disease agents but can be expensive because of the high cost of fuel.
 Farmers with incinerators may be able to dispose of smaller mass mortalities by storing the dead birds on pallets in a refrigeration unit until they can be systematically incinerated.
 To find a refrigeration unit contact your integrator or trailer rental company.